Cape May–Lewes Ferry: MV New Jersey

 The MV New Jersey is the second of the original three vessels of the new 1970s fleet, christened in November 1974.
 An outdoor canopy was added to the third deck in 1996 and in 1999 she received upgraded finishes and seating to the interior passenger lounge.
-Her main passenger lounge was recently renovated in 2013 with new carpeting and seating.
+Her main passenger lounge was upgraded in 2013 with new carpeting and seating.
+In 2020–2021 the MV New Jersey received a $20 million dollar renovation, refurbishment and upgrade when her exterior was sandblasted down to bare metal, her passenger lounge was gutted and stripped down to the studs, her pilothouse stripped down, original stacks removed and her original powerplant was taken out.
+It was replaced with new propulsion systems, new stacks, new windows and doors to the passenger lounge, a new console in the pilot house and a fresh coat of paint giving the MV New Jersey many more years of reliable, safe, and comfortable service.

 MV Cape Henlopen

 The MV Cape Henlopen, the fourth vessel of the fleet built in 1981 was christened New Del in July 1981.
 The vessel was renamed Cape Henlopen in 1984.
 She received new outdoor seating and a canopy along with new indoor seating in 1998.
 A more recent refurbishment in 2012 resulted in new interior lighting, flooring, seating and climate control.
+The ferry plans to retire the MV Cape Henlopen by the year 2027.

 Former fleet

 The original fleet of four steamships and two diesel-powered ships was purchased in 1964 from the defunct Little Creek-Cape Charles Ferry in Virginia, replaced by the Chesapeake Bay Bridge–Tunnel.
 Those ships were the SS Cape May (originally the SS Delmarva 1934), the SS Delaware (originally the SS Pocahontas 1941), the SS New Jersey (originally the SS Princess Anne 1936), the MV Cape Henlopen (originally named USS Buncombe County (LST-510) in 1944 and renamed the MV Virginia Beach in 1955) and later in 1964, the MV Atlantic (originally the MV Old Point Comfort converted from USS LST-970) (this vessel was sold at the end of 1966).

 The four remaining ships were replaced beginning in 1974 with five new, diesel-powered vessels, of which two have themselves been retired.